quaisx/kognita/README.md

 # CURRENT WORK
 1. ~~Add node configuration file to allow nodes to be fine tuned based on the needs and the current state of the network.~~ DONE
-2. Add gRPC service to allow a blockchain or dag component to interact with the node.
+2. => *Add gRPC service to allow a blockchain or dag component to interact with the node* - work in progress on branch feat/grpc-service
 3. Add transaction injection utility to test the gRPC service and test its performance.

 ## DR;TL